OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

     }
     ```

-7. Replace `TODO1` with the following code.
+7. Within the `insertImage()` function, replace `TODO1` with the following code.
 Note that this line inserts the base 64 encoded image at the end of the document.
 (The `Paragraph` object also has an `insertInlinePictureFromBase64` method and other `insert*` methods.
 See the following insertHTML section for an example.)

     ```js
     context.document.body.insertInlinePictureFromBase64(base64Image, "End");